wendyyng/php_thank_you/README.md

 ## Tech Stack

 - PHP
+- SQL
 - MySQL
 - HTML
 - CSS
 - Bootstrap
 - Bootswatch

+## Database
+Visitors can submit messages and personal details using the form and the submitted data are stored in the MySQL database. phpMyAdmin is used to develop and manage the database.

 ## Responsive Design and Styling
 Bootstrap and a Bootwatch theme were used for the responsiveness and styling of the website.